the-turing-way/the-turing-way/book/website/foreword/cite.md

-(fw-cite-us)=
+(fw-cite)=
 # Cite _The Turing Way_

 All material in _The Turing Way_ is available under a [CC-BY 4.0 licence](https://github.com/the-turing-way/the-turing-way/blob/master/LICENSE.md).

-You can cite _The Turing Way_ through the project's Zenodo archive using DOI: [10.5281/zenodo.3233853](https://doi.org/10.5281/zenodo.3233853).
+You can cite _The Turing Way_ through the project's Zenodo archive using DOI: [10.5281/zenodo.3233853](https://zenodo.org/doi/10.5281/zenodo.3332807).

 The citation will look something like:

->  The Turing Way Community, Becky Arnold, Louise Bowler, Sarah Gibson, Patricia Herterich, Rosie Higman, … Kirstie Whitaker.
-(2019, March 25).
-The Turing Way: A Handbook for Reproducible Data Science (Version v0.0.4).
+>  _The Turing Way_ Community, Becky Arnold, Louise Bowler, Sarah Gibson, Patricia Herterich, Rosie Higman, … Kirstie Whitaker.
+(2019, March 25). _The Turing Way_: A Handbook for Reproducible Data Science (Version v0.0.4).
 Zenodo. http://doi.org/10.5281/zenodo.3233986

 Please visit the [DOI link](https://doi.org/10.5281/zenodo.3233853) though to get the most recent version - the one above is not automatically generated and may be out of date.
 DOIs allow us to archive the repository and are useful for tracking the work in academic publications.